-I’m an Australian science journalist, feature writer, editor and filmmaker in Sydney with a passion for longform storytelling.
+I’m a science journalist, feature writer, editor and filmmaker in Sydney with a passion for long-form storytelling.
 Best known for my work in science, technology and the future, I have also written extensively on business, politics, international affairs, climate change and human rights.

 I drove Cosmos Media’s editorial strategy, managed budgets, commissioning, design and staff; contributed to marketing and sales; and promoted the company with frequent television, radio and public appearances.
 And I spearheaded the company’s custom publishing operations, generating substantial revenues from print and digital publications, apps, videos, animations, websites, posters and events.
 Clients included the Australian Nuclear Science and Technology Organisation, the University of Melbourne and the Australian Academy of Science.

-One of my initiatives was HELLO FROM EARTH, a viral campaign for the Australian Government in which messages were collected from the public and sent to Gliese 581d, an Earth-like planet outside the Solar System.
-The campaign featured in 1,000+ media outlets internationally, over 9,000 blogs and, in just 10 days, almost 26,000 messages were registered from 190 nations.
+One of my initiatives was HELLO FROM EARTH, a viral social media campaign for the Australian Government in which messages were collected from the public and sent to Gliese 581d, an Earth-like planet outside the Solar System.
+The initiative was reported in more than 1,000 media outlets internationally, featured in over 9,000 blogs and, in just 10 days, almost 26,000 messages were registered from 190 nations.
 These were transmitted by NASA and will arrive in December 2029.

 I’ve also been a reporter and producer for ABC TV, Australia’s public broadcaster, where I researched, wrote and presented stories for the weekly science program, Quantum.
 A 30-minute documentary I wrote, presented and co-produced – Passing the Bug: The End of Antibiotics? – was the show’s season premiere, and later won the Bronze Medal at the London International Medical Film Competition.